Candice Hansen-Koharcheck: Education and early life

+Research and career

 In 1990 Hansen started working on the Cassini mission as part of the Ultraviolet Imaging Spectrograph (UVIS) investigation team, where she is still co-investigator.
+Also in 1990, Hansen co-designed the command sequence for the famous Pale Blue Dot photograph taken by Voyager 1, together with Carolyn Porco.
 She received the 2002 JPL Exceptional Leadership Award for her involvement in the planning of the Jupiter flyby.
 Hansen is part of the team within the Cassini mission that studies the plumes on Enceladus, one of Saturn's moons.
 This research has confirmed the idea that there are subsurface bodies of water on Enceladus.
 For her work on the water vapor plumes on Enceladus, Hansen received the Edward Stone Award in 2007 and the NASA Exceptional Scientific Achievement Medal in 2009.

 Hansen retired from the JPL in 2010, but continues her work as senior scientist at the Planetary Science Institute in Tucson, Arizona.

 Hansen is currently deputy Principal Investigator for the High Resolution Imaging Science Experiment (HiRISE) on the Mars Reconnaissance Orbiter.
 As part of HiRISE, Hansen studies the seasonal carbon-dioxide ice on Mars.
 She ran experiments on earth using dry ice to study the possibility of carbon dioxide ice to be responsible for the gullies that were seen in the HiRISE images.
 She also co-authored a book titled 'Mars: The Pristine Beauty of the Red Planet', a collection of HiRISE images.

-Hansen is a collaborator on the Juno mission, and she is responsible for the JunoCam, the first interplanetary outreach camera.
+Hansen is a collaborator on the Juno mission, and she is responsible for the JunoCam, the first interplanetary outreach camera coordinated by Juno co-collaborator Glenn Orton.
 The camera has produced the first close-up images of Jupiter's polar region.
 It was also used to capture images of volcanic plumes on Io, one of Jupiter's moons.
 For her work on the JunoCam, she received the NASA Outstanding Public Leadership medal in 2018.